thutahw/tp/docs/UserGuide.md

 2. Press enter on your keyboard.

 **Outcome:**<br>
-1. Baymax will switch to the appointmentCalendar tabId.
+1. Baymax will switch to the calendar tab.
 2. The year 2020 will be displayed on the top right-hand corner of the window.

 [App Screenshot (Still in Progress)]

 #### 4.3.2.
 Switch to a particular month: `month`
 You can use this command to switch to a particular month based on the year you set in Section 3.3.1.
 The default is the current month.
-For example, if today is 3rd January 2020, then the appointmentCalendar will display the year 2020 and the month
-January by default.
+For example, if today is 3rd January 2020, then the calendar will display the year 2020 and the month January by default.

 **Format:**<br>